 Senior schools are asked to report candidates' results to prep schools using grades.
 They are also asked to adhere strictly to the results deadline given in the information for schools about the administration of both the 11+ and 13+ CE examinations.
 Prep schools find it extremely helpful to receive as much information as possible about how their pupils performed in the examinations.
 Heads of Department welcome written reports or verbal feedback from their senior school colleagues.

 The return of individual examination scripts by senior schools is entirely at their discretion.

 ISEB always welcomes constructive feedback.
-This can be provided by completing the surveys which are sent out after the spring and summer examinations, by emailing email@example.com.
+This can be provided by completing the surveys which are sent out after the spring and summer examinations, or by contacting us via the CE & CASE Support Portals.
 All feedback is passed on to the relevant setting teams and to ISEB's academic committees.

 Schools are invited to give feedback on the examination papers by completing ISEB’s online surveys, which are sent out after the spring examination session.
 It is hoped that as many schools as possible will complete the surveys for each subject.
-ISEB welcomes feedback from schools at any time of the year; comments should be sent to firstname.lastname@example.org.
+ISEB welcomes feedback from schools at any time of the year please contact us via our CE & CASE Support Portal.

 Common Entrance (CE) and Common Academic Scholarship (CASE) Support Portal

 Registration for CE 13+ is closed.
 Contact ISEB about late entries or changes.
 CASE registration is still open.

 Spring 2024 CE 11+, 13+ and CASE Advance Order live now